By: Stan Popovich

 One or two of these symptoms alone can’t predict a mental illness but may indicate a need for further evaluation.

 If you think something is going on with someone you know or care about, then try to talk to them and encourage them to seek some kind of help if they need it.
-You can also talk to a counselor who can give you advice on what you can do to help the person who may be struggling with their mental health.
+You can also talk to your doctor who can give you advice on what you can do to help the person who may be struggling with their mental health.
+In the meantime, you can do the following:

 What can you do if the person you know does have a mental health issue and they refuse to get any help?
 If this is the case, your next step is to try to convince the individual to seek treatment.

-Here are five tips on how you can convince the person you know to get help for their fears and anxieties.
+Here are eight tips on how you can convince the person you know to get help for their fears and anxieties.

 Like What You Read?